2017 Honda Civic vs. 2017 Nissan Sentra

 2017 Nissan Sentra

-The 2017 Honda Civic is one of the main competitors in the midsize sedan segment.
+The 2017 Honda Civic available in a variety of trims, is one of the main competitors in the midsize sedan segment.
 Drivers look to the Civic for its performance and safety features as well as its interior amenities.
 But how do you know if its right for you?
 We’ve compared some of its key features to that of another midsize model, the 2017 Nissan Sentra.
 While the Sentra has strengths of its own, it may not match your lifestyle needs and preferences.
 Explore how these models fare when placed side by side, and then head from Warner Robins or Macon to Butler Honda in Milledgeville to take the 2017 Honda Civic for a spin.

 Performance and Fuel Economy